wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deploy-microsoft-365-apps-for-enterprise/includes/7-deploy-microsoft-365-apps-from-local-source.md

 :::row-end:::

-The following sections describe the steps involved in deploying Microsoft 365 Apps for enterprise from a local source.<br>
+The following sections describe the steps involved in deploying Microsoft 365 Apps for enterprise from a local source.

 ### Step 1: Create shared folders for Office installation files